IPL helps lift Covid-19 gloom, show must go on: Organisers

 "... cricket or cinema or music offers a reprieve ... the responsibility of fighting the pandemic is not on players or celebrities, but state and central governments," it added.

-"I don't think you can get a better-sanitised environment than what we have been provided.
-We're completely insulated from any pandemic," he added.

 Asked if any of Punjab's foreign recruits might return home, he said, "I don't think so.
-I have not even heard even one player asking for returning home."
+I have not heard of even one player asking to return home."

 Chennai Super Kings Chief Executive Kasi Viswanathan said the three-time champions were comfortable with the safety arrangements for the league.